-RE: Reader Response Froi Company Арр cation (optional): Wou d you like a reply?YN Dev ce: PIC16F631/677/685/687/689/690 Literature Number: DS41262E Que stions: 1.
-What are the best features of this document?
+To: Technical Publications Manager Total Pages Sent RE: Reader Response Fror m: Name Company Telephone: () FAX: () lication (optional): Wou uld you like a reply?YN Dev ice: PIC16F882/883/884/886/887 Literature Number: DS41291D Que estions: 1.
+What are the best features of this do ocument?
 2. How does this document meet your hardware and software development needs?
-3. Oo you find the organization of this document easy to follow?
+3. Do you find the organization of this of document easy to follow?
 If not, why?
 4. What additions to the document do you think would enhance the structure and subject?
-5. What deletions from the document could be made without affecting the overall usefulness?
-6. s there any incorrect or misleading information (what and where)?
-7 January and view improves this decourse and 7.
-How would you improve this document?
+5. What deletions from the document of could be made without affecting the overall usefulness?
+6. Is there any incorrect or misleading information (what and where)?
+7. How would you improve this docume ent?